 Can run 50 treatments per set of batteries

 Must be used with a bottle with 4.4cm (1.75in) diameter such as a wide-mouth Nalgene bottle

 I’ve been using the Steripen Adventurer Opti without issue for several years now.
 During those times, I’ve been particularly impressed with the following:

 Speed and ease of use

-- It's the most straightforward filter I've used.
-Take the plastic lid off the UV bulb, submerge it in your water bottle, press the button (once to treat one litre, twice for 0.5 litres) and stir to ensure that it purifies the water correctly.
+- It’s the most straightforward filter I’ve used.
+Take the plastic lid off the UV bulb, submerge it in your water bottle, press the button (once to treat one litre, twice for 0.5 litres) and stir to ensure that purification is even.
 The UV bulb will start emitting light; continue stirring until this goes out and the light beneath the button begins to flash green to indicate success.

-- If there's a problem, the button will flash red, with the exact issue indicated by the pattern of flashes (something deciphered in the instruction leaflet that comes with the Steripen - so be sure to keep it with you when you're travelling!).
+- If there’s a problem, the button will flash red, with the exact issue indicated by the pattern of flashes (something deciphered in the instruction leaflet that comes with the Steripen – so be sure to keep it with your Steripen when you’re travelling!).

 - It takes either 48 seconds for 0.5 litres or 90 seconds for one litre – a seriously fast time in comparison with other water filters.